-COVID-19 has accelerated the trend away from cash and towards card and digital payments.
-In response, HM Treasury has proposed imposing requirements on the largest retail banks and building societies to protect access to cash across the UK.
+In response to the long-term trend away from cash and towards card and digital payments, the FSM Bill allows HM Treasury to impose requirements on the largest retail banks and building societies to protect access to cash across the UK.
 Looking further ahead, another potential alternative to cash would be a central bank digital currency ("CBDC").
 No decision has been made on whether to introduce a UK CBDC, but the Bank of England and HM Treasury are exploring the possibility.
-If the case for a retail CBDC is made, the earliest launch date would be in the second half of the decade.
+If the case for a CBDC is made, the earliest launch date would be in the second half of the decade.